Weaverland Conference Electronic Technology Guidelines

 Mobile devices access the internet in several ways.
 Your filtering program and the Weatec accountability program shall be used for all types of internet connections.
 This includes plug-in (landline & internet cards) and wireless connections.
-Wireless connections include using Wi-Fi at restaurants, other public places and cell phone carrier connections.
+Wireless connections include cell phone carrier connections and Wi-Fi, which is available at nearly all public places.

 Devices such as laptops, tablets, mobile phones and similar are capable of browsing the internet.
 These mobile devices must be protected by the Weatec system even if the user has no intent of browsing the internet.
 There are some mobile devices (such as basic mobile phones) on which the accountability program cannot be installed.
 Internet access must be blocked on these devices.
-Devices that are not compatible with the Weatec system and not blockable are not permitted.
+Devices that are not compatible with the Weatec system and cannot be blocked are not permitted.
 Developmental stage devices shall be avoided.
 Often early versions are rushed to the market without necessary safety controls.
-It’s wise and responsible to give new devices time for testing and research.
+It’s wise to give new devices time for testing and research.